tsackton/taelgar/People/Orcs/Azogar.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:DuFr%% Met by the [[Dunmar Fellowship]] on December 9th, 1748 in [[Uzgukhar]], [[Xurkhaz]], the [[Garamjala Desert]] %%^End%%
 >> %%^Campaign:dufr%% Last seen by the [[Dunmar Fellowship]] on January 24th, 1749 in [[Uzgukhar]], [[Xurkhaz]], the [[Garamjala Desert]] %%^End%%

+%% some color / roleplaying notes, but nothing lore-critical %%

 Azogar is an old [[Orcs|orc]] loremaster from [[Xurkhaz]], one of the unchained [[Orcs|orcs]] of the [[People of the Rainbow]].
 He has dark green skin, which is almost black in patches, and long, but thinning white hair.
 He is frail and uses a cane to walk.
 Generally prefers simple robes and understated dress.
 Although he speaks with a wavering voice, he is clear and precise in this language.